M-Sundar/Sundar-API-CRUD-Angular-App/README.md

 **Topics Covered in this CRUD opertion**:
 - Reactive forms
 - Services
-- HTTP Interceptors (Used API to fetch the data)
+- HTTP Interceptors (Used API in this project)
 - Observables
 - Routing
 - ngOnIt